DarkMattrMaestro/deck-list/README.md

 # DarkMattrMaestro's Decks

+Decks for each card game are stored in `<Card Game Name>/decks.txt`.

 ## Why use a Git repository?

 Storing the version history of decks I build will allow me to revert back if new modifications don't work.